EBI-Metagenomics/MGnifam/README.md

 which, if found, makes the cluster to be discarder, i.e. put into `BIAS/` directory.

-*TODO* Implement `mgseed.pl` as a python module, integrate it with bsub.

 ### 3. HMM creation

 Afterwards, from each seed alignment previously created, an HMM is developed